Published by Jeremy. Last Updated on June 10, 2026.

 The Three Rivers Arts Festival Features Hundreds of Artists

 If you like buying art from (mostly) independent artisans, the Three Rivers Arts Festival is for you.
-Point State Park is transformed into a collection of hundreds of tens from artisans both local, regional, and national.
+Arts Landing plus nearby roads and bridges are transformed into a collection of hundreds of tents from artisans both local, regional, and national.
 Yes, it is not all Pittsburgh artists at this one.

 In fact, the tenants of the tents also rotate out throughout the event, meaning you could return for the second weekend of the festival and find even more unique shops and artisans to shop at (although many do remain both weekends).
 This is an important distinction when it comes to the arts festival, and is one we'll touch on more later on in this article.